Zatttch/ghostdance/README.md

 Alternatively you can [download the zip tarball](https://github.com/iacchus/ghostdance/archive/master.zip) from GitHub and unzip it inside themes, (following from point 3. above)

+## How to Change the Cover Image of your Blog

+1. Put the image you want to set as cover inside your **HubPress** `images/` directory, which exists on the root directory of it.
+2. Commit the changes and push to your GitHub repo

+    ```sh
+    cp ~/cover_filename.png images/
+    git add . # note that this command has a dot at the end meaning 'track everything in current directory'
+    git commit -a -m 'Added cover_filename.png added to my HupPress repo'
+    git pull --rebase
+    git push
+    ```
+3. Go to the admin panel of your blog at https://*username*.github.io**/hubpress**, go to `Settings` -> `Site` and set `Cover Image` as in the example to `images/cover_filename.png` as your template; save the changes.

 ## How to Edit this Theme

-The HupPress themes are developed alike Ghost themes, and Ghost Themes documentation should be enough to get you started.
+The HupPress themes are developed alike [Ghost](https://github.com/TryGhost/Ghost) themes, and Ghost Themes documentation should be enough to get you started.
 Also it uses Handlebars markup to render templates.

 [Ghost Themes documentation](http://themes.ghost.org/) is here.